 If it has screws to secure it, replace and tighten them.

 Circuit breaker boxes are an important part of your home’s electrical system.
 It serves as the major connection between the main power source and the other areas of your house.
-Unfortunately, its fuses are not made to last forever and you may need to change a faulty one.
+Unfortunately, its fuses are not made to last forever and you may need to change a faulty one in the course of maintaining your house.
 If you know how to find the blown fuse, remove it, find its replacement fuse and change it out, you can fix your issue.
-However, remember when dealing with electricity to always use caution.
+However, remember when dealing with electricity to always use caution and call in a professional electrician if you need to.